 Meet the leadership team shaping Yfoundations

-Whether we’ve come to Yfoundations with a history in the sector or are introducing new ideas and skills from another field – we’re here because we care about youth homelessness.
+Whether we’ve come to Yfoundations with a history in the sector or are introducing new ideas and skills from another field, we’re here because we care about child and youth homelessness.

 Candidates for the Board are drawn from a wide cross-section of experience and expertise within the homelessness and out-of-home care sectors in NSW.

 Yfoundations welcomes interest from the membership.
 If you are interested in holding a Board Director position and would like to discuss becoming a Board member, please contact Trish Connolly at [email protected]

 Nerida is a passionate advocate for children and young people, supporting equality and focusing on vulnerable young people and our future community leaders.
 She has worked in the youth homelessness and youth services sectors in both metropolitan and regional areas, and served on various community sector boards and committees.

 As well and providing leadership and strategic direction as President of Yfoundations for over 16 years, Nerida also chairs the national Youth Homelessness Matters Day committee and is a member of the Australian Institute of Company Directors.

 Eleonore has worked in the Community Services Industry for over 30 years.
 Eleonore has an MA in Psychology, a degree in Public Administration, and a Diploma of Frontline Management.
 She is the General Manager of Southern Youth and Family Services and brings a wealth of experience in contract management, financial accounts and policy development.

 Alan has more than 40 years experience in establishing, consolidating and delivering refuges for homeless young people and families, out-of-home care residential care, foster care, supported independent living programs, wrap around services, restoration, family support and child protection services to produce positive outcomes for children, young people and families in New England, North West Tablelands and the Mid North Coast of NSW.